Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/iterative/iterative.md

 ## Advantages

-Some of the benefits of the iterative approach to the SDLC include:
+Some of the benefits of the Iterative model include:

 - Improved flexibility: The iterative approach allows developers to respond quickly to changing requirements and adapt to new technologies as they emerge.
 - Increased collaboration: The iterative approach emphasizes collaboration between developers, customers, and other stakeholders, which can lead to better communication and a more effective development process.